Automattic/pym-shortcode/docs/readme.md

 If a post has multiple instances of the pym shortcode or block present, and between those different pym instances there are different source URLs for `pym.js` specified, then you should expect to see a message like the following in the browser's console when viewing that page:

 > Hi Pym user!
 It looks like your post has multiple values for pymsrc for the blocks and shortcodes in use on this page.
-This may be causing problems for your Pym embeds."
+This may be causing problems for your Pym embeds.
+For more details, see https://github.com/INN/pym-shortcode/tree/master/docs#ive-set-a-different-pymsrc-option-but-now-im-seeing-a-message-in-the-console"

 If your server is running with [`WP_DEBUG` set to `true`](https://codex.wordpress.org/WP_DEBUG), then your server console will also contain a message like this:

 ```
-PHP message: post 5 There are more than one pym source URLs set on this page!
+PHP message: post 5: There are more than one pym source URLs set on this page!
 The list: array (
   0 => 'http://example.org/wp-content/plugins/pym-shortcode/js/pym.v1.min.js',
   1 => 'https://pym.nprapps.org/pym.v1.js',
 )
 ```

+This message is included to make the process of debugging your content easier.

 To remedy this issue, take the following steps:

 1. Make sure every `[pym]` shortcode in the page has the same `pymsrc=""` attribute
 2. Make sure that every Pym Embed block on the page has the same URL set in the block settings for the "Pym.js URL" option.

-If your post has a mix of Pym shortcodes and blocks, you'll need to make sure that both sets use the same thing.
+If your post has a mix of Pym shortcodes and blocks, you'll need to make sure that both types of Pym embed on the page use the same source URL.

 ### How do I serve `Pym.js` if the embedded page uses HTTPS and my site does not?